Back to Blog

 Building with AI

-Then I co-founded VersAssist - an AI-trained offshore labor company - because the other side of the equation matters too.
+Then I co-founded VersAssist, an AI-trained offshore labor company, because the other side of the equation matters too.
 It's not enough to have the tools.
 People need teams.
+VersAssist provides trained operators who understand AI workflows, giving small businesses access to capabilities they couldn't otherwise afford.

 Was It Worth It?

 I walked away from a guaranteed six-figure salary with benefits.
 I tried things that didn't work.
 I lost money I couldn't afford to lose.
-And now I run two companies, manage AI systems that operate autonomously, coach hundreds of business leaders through AI adoption, and have published 10 books.
+And now I run two companies, manage AI systems that operate autonomously, coach business leaders through AI adoption, and build creative projects that would have seemed impossible five years ago.

 The income floor is different.
 The ceiling is higher.
 The work is harder and more uncertain.